 “There are people still in temporary housing situations, there are people who lost their jobs because their employers were displaced.
 There are a lot of challenges, and we’re just trudging through it, day to day,” Goodnight said.

-State officials said local charities had provided more than 15,000 meals to disaster victims as of Nov.
+State officials said local charities had provided over 15,000 meals to disaster victims as of Nov.
 25, and said more than a dozen groups are still in the process of providing aid.

-The total financial impact of the storm has yet to be calculated, but state and local officials noted Kokomo was still recovering from a 100-year flood event in April when the tornadoes hit.
+The total financial impact of the storm has yet to be calculated, but state and local officials say Kokomo was still recovering from a 100-year flood event in April when the tornadoes hit